What Is IPL Treatment?

 When the skin is heated, your body gets rid of the unwanted cells, and that gets rid of the thing you’re being treated for.
-Unlike lasers, an IPL device sends out more than one wavelength of pulsating light.
-It can treat a range of skin conditions at the same time.
+Unlike lasers, an IPL device sends out more than one wavelength of pulsating light, therefore can treat a range of skin conditions at the same time.

 After IPL, you may look younger because your skin tone is more even.
-And since the light doesn’t hurt other tissue, you can get better quickly.
+And since the light doesn’t hurt other tissue, you recover quickly.